ordbase/ordinals.cache/NOTES.md

 ### ClassMethods

-- [ ] Auto-add `struct` class methdos also by default to Safe itself with extend.
+- [ ] Auto-add `struct` class methods also by default to Safe itself with extend.
 Possible to call extend with ClassMethods on Safe itself?

 Make this work "out-of-the-box":